Counter-Strike Deathmatch with Large-Scale Behavioural Cloning: Introduction

 \section{Introduction}

-Deep neural networks have matched human performance in a variety of video games; from 1970's Atari classics, to 1990's first-person-shooter (FPS) titles Doom and Quake III, and modern real-time-strategy games Dota 2 and Starcraft II \citep{Mnih2015a, Lample2016, Jaderberg2019, Berner2019, Vinyals2019}.

-Something these games have in common is existence of an API allowing researchers both to interface with the game easily, and to simulate it at speeds far quicker than real time and/or run it cheaply at scale.
-This is necessary for today's deep reinforcement learning (RL) algorithms, which require large amounts of experience in order to learn effectively -- a simple game such as Atari's Breakout required 38 days of playing experience for vanilla Q-learning to master \citep{Mnih2015a}, whilst for one of the most complex games, Dota 2, an actor-critic algorithm accumulated around 45,000 years of experience \citep{Berner2019}.
+Deep neural networks have achieved strong performance in a variety of video games; from 1970's Atari classics, to 1990's first-person-shooter (FPS) titles Doom and Quake III, and modern real-time-strategy games Dota 2 and Starcraft II \citep{Mnih2015a, Lample2016, Jaderberg2019, Berner2019, Vinyals2019}.
+Something these games have in common is existence of an API allowing researchers to interface with the game easily, and the ability to be simulated at speeds far quicker than real time and/or run it cheaply at scale.
+This is necessary for today's deep reinforcement learning (RL) algorithms, which require large amounts of experience to learn effectively -- for instance, an actor-critic algorithm used over 10,000 years of experience to master Dota 2.

 Games without APIs, that can't be run easily at scale, have received less research attention.
-This is unfortunate since in many ways these games bring challenges closer to those in the real world -- without access to large-scale simulations, one is forced to explore more efficient algorithms.
-In this paper we take on such a challenge; building an agent for Counter-Strike: Global Offensive (CSGO), with no access to an API, and only modest compute resources (several GPUs and one game terminal).
+Without access to mass-scale simulations, one is forced to explore more efficient algorithms.
+In this paper we take on such a challenge; building an agent for Counter-Strike: Global Offensive (CSGO), with no pre-existing API, and only modest compute resources (8$\times$GPUs for training, 1$\times$GPU at test time, and a single game terminal).